 Have you finally decided that the television and the video games must be turned off and it is time to spend time with the kids but you don’t know what to do?
 Great!
-This is the start to some long needed family bonding and maybe even some physical activity.
-So let’s get started.
+This is the start to some long needed family bonding and maybe even some family fun.

 If you want to start the family off slowly and don’t want to tear them too far away from the electronics at first, consider the old adage “If you can’t beat them join them”.
 Join in with your kids playing video games.
 Have them teach you their favorite game or set up a family tournament to compete against each other.